 I have retired the GFC widget from my blog as I do plan on switching over to WordPress soon.
 Switching to WordPress, and it becomes useless anyways as it has already been canceled for non-blogger blogs.
 Do you find it annoying when a blog requires you to follow them via GFC to participate in a giveaway?
-After doing some thinking..
-If someone really is a true follower, they will find another way of following your content without GFC.
+After doing some thinking, if someone is a loyal follower, they will find another way of following your content without GFC.

 If you are a blogger, you’ve also heard the rumors of Feedburner shutting down.
 With all the problems arising for people (myself included) within the last few months, it wouldn’t surprise me.
 All the more reason to start looking for alternatives, now!

 Back on topic.
 Many people have been freaking out as they relied on Google Reader as their go-to reader to keep up with all their favourite sites.